-This Wild Berry Lavender Granita with Whipped Ricotta is a gourmet-level icy treat that can be made without any special ice cream equipment!
+This Granita Recipe features Wild Berry Lavender Granita with Whipped Ricotta.
+It’s a gourmet-level icy treat that can be made without any special ice cream equipment!

-If you aren’t familiar with granita, it’s an icy frozen treat, traditionally made with water, sugar, and lemon juice.
-It’s also used as a palate cleanser between meal courses.
-(File this factoid in your brain somewhere, just in case you someday have an especially fancy-schmancy dinner).
 My favorite thing about granita is that it’s ridiculously easy to make at home– no ice cream maker required.
-This Wild Berry Lavender Granita with Whipped Ricotta is the perfect way to cool down on a summer day.
+This granita recipe features Wild Berry Lavender Granita with Whipped Ricotta, and is the perfect way to cool down on a summer day.

 Yields ~2 1/2 cups Granita